railwayapp/templates/examples/umami/README.md

+---
+title: Umami
+description: A self-hosted version of Umami using a PostgreSQL database
+tags:
+  - nextjs
+  - umami
+  - postgres
+---

 # Umami example

 This example deploys self-hosted version of [Umami](https://umami.is/).
 Internally it uses a PostgreSQL database to store the collected data.